Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: EDoF Function

-Since EDoF in XL-MIMO systems can be effectively improved with sparse arrays, it is critical to estimate EDoF, especially with a closed-form expression, which is valuable for the system design.
-However, as is discussed in Subsection \ref{sec4-A}, the closed-form expressions in existing EDoF estimation methods are whether with limited accuracy or with high computational complexity.
-To address that, we aim to propose a method in this subsection to obtain a closed-form expression, which can estimate EDoF in sparse array systems with high accuracy and low computational complexity.
+As is discussed in Subsection \ref{sec4-A}, the closed-form expressions in existing EDoF estimation methods are whether with limited accuracy or with high computational complexity.
+To address that, we aim to propose a method in this subsection to obtain a closed-form expression, which can estimate EDoF in XL-MIMO systems with high accuracy and low computational complexity.

-We illustrated in \cite{chen2025} that when the transmit array focuses on one antenna of the receive array, EDoF is maximized when the array gain at the antenna nearest to the focused antenna is minimized.
-This result can be depicted by Fig. \ref{SA_p4}.
-It can be observed that EDoF grows steadily when the array gain drops to its first zero point.
-After the first zero point of the array gain, EDoF exhibits irregular fluctuations.
-Therefore, we consider that before the first zero point of the array gain, An accurate expression for EDoF can be obtained by performing function fitting using system parameters.
+As shown in Fig. \ref{SA_p4}, the EDoF increases steadily until reaching a peak at a specific antenna spacing threshold, beyond which it exhibits irregular fluctuations.
+This behavior implies that, within the range below this threshold, an accurate expression for the EDoF can be derived through function fitting in terms of the system parameters.
+This leads to the following theorem.

-Since the array gain is directly proportional to the power of the arrived signal, $P_1$ in \eqref{SA_T1eq1} of Theorem \ref{SA_T1} can represent the array gain at the antenna nearest to the focused antenna, when $\bar{d}$ is assumed to be the antenna spacing of the receive array.
-Thus, the condition ``before the first zero point of the array gain'' can be translated as the following constraint
+\begin{theorem} For a single-user XL-MIMO system with an $N \times N$ transmit UPA, an accurate expression for the EDoF can be obtained by function fitting using system parameters, provided that the following constraint is satisfied:

-where $r$ is the distance between the transmit array and users.
+where \(d\) and \(\bar{d}\) denote the antenna spacing of the transmit and receive arrays, respectively. \end{theorem}